Transport features of a topological superconducting nanowire with a quantum dot: conductance and noise: Introduction

 It is important to mention that perfectly localized Majorana modes should exist in ideal infinite-length wires while experiments are carried out in wires of finite size where some degree of hybridization between these modes takes place.
 This results in a pair of delocalized fermionic particle-hole subgap excitations.

 The impact of the finite size of the wires in the behavior of the local density of states has been studied in Refs. \cite{stanescu2012close,sarma2012splitting,chevallier2013andreev,dmytruk2018suppression} in configurations where $\vec{B}$ and the SOC are perfectly perpendicular.
 In Refs. \cite{sarma2012splitting,rainis2013towards,danon2017conductance,ricco2018majorana} the corresponding features in the conductance have been also analyzed.
 Other realistic ingredients, like the imperfect contact between the wire and the normal contact, as well as the proximity effect to a non-topological superconductor and the hybridization with a quantum dot have also been discussed in Refs. \cite{prada2017measuring,deng2018,schuray2020signatures,ricco2021topological}.
+On the other hand, the presence of subgap states associated to unintended quantum dots formed in the junction between the proximitized region and the normal contacts has been reported in several experiments \cite{vaitiekenas2020flux,valentini2021nontopological}.
 The tendency to the formation of quantum dot states at the ends of the wires has been discussed in \cite{escribano2018dotformation}.
 The other relevant ingredient, which might play a role in generating peculiar effects in the conductance is disorder \cite{pan2020physical}.

 The aim of the present contribution is to further analyze the excitations and transport properties in a heterostructure consisting of a finite-size superconducting wire with spin orbit coupling and magnetic field contacted to a normal system through a quantum dot.
-A sketch of the studied device is presented in Fig. \ref{sketch}.
+In contrast to experiments where quantum dots are spontaneously formed in an uncontrolled fashion, we study here the situation depicted in Fig. \ref{sketch}, where the quantum dot properties could be ideally controlled by external gates.
 We focus on two aspects of the spectrum of the wire-dot system that have not been previously analyzed: (i) the effect of the supragap states, which plays a relevant role as the coupling between the quantum dot and the topological wire becomes strong (ii) the effect of the tilt angle between the SOC and the magnetic field, away from the perfect perpendicular orientations.
 Previous literature on the effect of the tilt focused mainly on the robustness of the topological phase and the Majorana modes in infinite wires\cite{rex2014tilting,osca2014effects,klinovaja2015fermionic} or on the behavior of the dc Josephson current \cite{aligia2020tomography}.

 We characterize the spectrum of the wire coupled to the quantum dot in a regime of parameters that is relevant for experiments.
 We show that zero-energy states may appear in the spectrum within the topological as well as in the non-topological phases of the wire, and identify under which conditions this may happen.
 In the topological phase, we show that only for a very weakly coupled quantum dot the zero-energy modes and other low-energy features of the spectrum can be unambigously associated with the Majorana modes.
 As the coupling between the wire and the quantum dot increases, the hybridization with supragap states play a role and introduce additional features.